statistikat/coronaDAT/README.md

 ## Updates
 ### 11.4.2020
-- due to some updates [`here`](https://www.sozialministerium.at/Informationen-zum-Coronavirus/Dashboard/Zahlen-zur-Hospitalisierung), the scrape-script failed for some hours. sorry.
+- due to some updates [`here`](https://www.sozialministerium.at/Informationen-zum-Coronavirus/Neuartiges-Coronavirus-(2019-nCov).html), the scrape-script failed for some hours.

 ### 9.4.2020
 - for time-series compatibility, data available for single districts in Vienna have been grouped together